Altamont is at the heart of the South Cumberland Plateau, but it doesn’t feel like a hub—it feels like a reset button.

 Big Creek Sink

-Big Creek disappears into an underground cave at this location, only to emerge further downstream.
+Big Creek disappears into an underground cave in Savage Gulf State Park, only to emerge further downstream.
 There's a steep descent/return ascent into/out of Big Creek Gulf.
 Otherwise, it's a moderate-to-easy hike.
 Access this adventure from either the Savage Gulf North or Savage Gulf East trailheads.